PejLab/Pantry/README.md

 - The FASTA file for a reference genome, e.g. `Homo_sapiens.GRCh38.dna.primary_assembly.fa`.
 - A GTF file containing the gene, exon, and other annotations, compatible with the supplied reference genome.
 For example, `Homo_sapiens.GRCh38.106.gtf`.
-- The cDNA sequences for the same set of annotations.
-For example, `Homo_sapiens.GRCh38.cdna.all.fa.gz`.

 ## Running from the command line